nmkpaleo/nmk-cms/docs/user/navigation.md

 ## Reports dropdown

-The Reports entry is an accessible dropdown button.
+The Reports entry is an accessible dropdown button that is visible to superusers and members of the **Collection Managers** group.
 Activating it by mouse, keyboard <kbd>Enter</kbd> / <kbd>Space</kbd>, or touch reveals the menu items:

 - **Media Reports**
 - **Accession Reports**

-The dropdown traps focus while open, supports the <kbd>Arrow&nbsp;Down</kbd> key for quick access to the first item, and closes when you press <kbd>Escape</kbd> or click outside the menu.
+The dropdown traps focus while open, supports the <kbd>Arrow&nbsp;Down</kbd> key for quick access to the first item, closes when you press <kbd>Escape</kbd> or click outside the menu, and now expands beyond the navigation bar without clipping.

 ## Authentication controls